mohit086/DV-Assignments/assignment-2/readme.md

 npm i live-server
-Now navigate to the root directory of the project and type live-server Click on the link to see the directory structure click on assignment-2 > infoviz > code > pcp_variant1.html to see the first three plots and similarly pcp_variant2.html to see the next three plots
+Now navigate to the root directory of the project and type live-server Click on the link to see the directory structure click on assignment-2 > infoviz > pcp > code > pcp_variant1.html to see the first three plots and similarly pcp_variant2.html to see the next three plots
 The plots, their interactions and uses are explained in the report The images of the plots are also present in the images directory